 Snow arrives early in this lake region, sometimes as early as September.
 If you visit during the winter months it’s likely you will miss some of Banff’s celebrated lakes but a bit of snow makes it even more romantic.
 However, they close the road to Lake Moraine, one of Banff’s more famous lakes in the winter or during snow, so if you want to see it, be sure to go earlier in the year.

-After a day full of lakes, head back to the quaint town, do some shopping and grab dinner at one of the many restaurants there.
+After a day full of lakes, head back to the quaint town to do some shopping and grab dinner at one of the many restaurants there.

 Submitted by Sara of Our Kind of Crazy

-New York City is the ultimate destination for a romantic long weekend getaway in any season.
+New York City is the ultimate romantic destination for a long weekend escape in any season.

-In winter, skate hand-in-hand at the Rockefeller Center, Bryant Park or Central Park, then shop for gifts for each other at the original Macy’s.
+In winter, skate hand-in-hand at the Rockefeller Center, Bryant Park, or Central Park, then shop for gifts for each other at the original Macy’s.
 Live out your Affair to Remember fantasies at the top of the Empire State Building.
-Go late afternoon to see daytime, twilight, and the night-lights views.
+Go late afternoon to see daytime, twilight, and night views.
 Seeing the lights of Manhattan stretching out like a carpet below you is pure romance.